 When CBD oil is taken sublingually it is placed under the tongue and held there for up to 90 seconds.
 The area beneath the tongue is rich in capillaries, allowing the CBD oil to be absorbed directly into the bloodstream.
 CBD oil is absorbed quickly with this method, but it is not active for as long as it would be if ingested.

-This method involves applying CBD oil directly to the skin, typically via a lotion or cream.
+This method involves applying CBD oil directly to the skin, typically via a lotion or cream for pain.
 Topical CBD is absorbed through the skin and targets muscles, pain-receptors, and inflammatory cells.
 CBD oil applied topically generally does not get absorbed into the bloodstream.
 The time frame for absorption and the active period vary with topical application since it targets a variety of areas.
 This method of taking CBD oil is sometimes used in conjunction with one of the other methods.

 CBD oil can be inhaled via vaporization.
 This is most commonly done by using a CBD infused e-liquid and a vape pen.
 When CBD is inhaled it passes through the lungs and is rapidly absorbed into the bloodstream.
 Because it bypasses the metabolic system, this method is the quickest route for absorption but has the shortest active period.